maroun/Fiddler-SharePoint-Designer-Settings/README.md

 To install the fiddler extension do the following:

-Copy `FiddlerSPDSettings.dll` to `\My Documents\Fiddler2\Scripts` to make the extension available to the current user, or copy `FiddlerSPDSettings.dll` to `\Program Files\Fiddler2\Scripts` to make the extension available to all users on the machine
+Copy `FiddlerSPDSettings.dll` to `\My Documents\Fiddler2\Scripts` to make the extension available to the current user, or copy `FiddlerSPDSettings.dll` to `\Program Files\Fiddler2\Scripts` to make the extension available to all users on the machine.

 Restart fiddler after copying the file.